timmcginley/41936/Subjects/Geotech/index.md

 #### C Consultant Report
 Your report should include:
 * Design basis (ground model, loads, load combinations, safety factors of safety, preliminary geotechnical design models)
-* Preliminary design for the ultimate limit states of the foundations, retaining structures (temporary) and basement wall.
+* Preliminary design for the ultimate limit states of the foundations and basement wall.
-* Definition of the interactions at the basement area between the permanent retaining wall, and the structural components in the parking area in coordination with the structural engineer.
+* Definition of the interactions at the basement area between the structural components in coordination with the structural engineer.
-* Construction plan incl. interface to adjacent structures and groundwater control
+* Construction plan incl. interface to adjacent structures
 * Drawings: Plan (1:100) and cross sections (1:100)
 * Plan for the final design calculations to be carried out in the 3 weeks period.
 This should include the final geotechnical design models.

 #### C BIM
 Provide the team with a BIM model to support coordination with the other subjects.
 The BIM Model should contain the following elements:
-* Retaining system (sheet piles, diaphragm wall, anchors, struts, foundation system)
+* Foundation system (Optional: a retaining system if you plan to excavate near the building envelope)

 ### Part D

 #### D Consultant Report
 * Design basis (final version).
 This includes final geotechnical design models in addition to the 13 week report content.
-* Final design including both the ultimate and the serviceability limit states (ULS and SLS) of the foundations, retaining structures (temporary) and basement wall.
+* Final design including both the ultimate and the serviceability limit states (ULS and SLS) of the foundations and basement wall.
 * Assessment of soil-structure-interaction effects in collaboration with the structural engineer.
 The soil foundation stiffness is first estimated for static and dynamic load conditions, thereafter the effects of compliance on the structural performance is assessed.
 * Plan for additional soil investigation and monitoring during construction.

 #### D BIM
 The BIM Model must contain the following elements:
-* Retaining system (sheet piles, diaphragm wall, anchors, struts etc.),
 * foundation system (raft foundation, piles etc.)
 * Your BIM should be created as per your agreement with PM so they can take off the quantities they need and so can the materials consultants